babaalaja/hockeystack/Update.readme.md

 2. Project Architecture:

+    - Use typescript to make the code easier to maintain
     - Separate concerns by organizing files and modules appropriately.
     - Utilize encapsulation and composition for code reusability.